Best Memory Foam Mattresses of 2022

 - Combination Sleepers—Yes.
 The responsiveness of memory foam makes it a good fit for many combination sleepers.
 They need a mattress that feels like it’s moving with them rather than pushing against them as they alternate sleeping positions during the night.

 - Back Sleepers—Probably.
 A memory foam mattress can accommodate many back sleepers, but be aware that you’ll probably need one that rates as medium-firm (6/10) or firmer on the mattress firmness scale.

-- Stomach Sleepers—Probably Not.
+- Stomach Sleepers—Maybe Not.
 An all-memory foam mattress might not provide the kind of firm support stomach sleepers need.
 The best option could be a “best of both worlds” foam-innerspring hybrid or foam-latex hybrid with a firmness of around 7/10.